fu4303/hugo-example-repo/README.md

-This is a shameless ripof of @zwbetz-gh's [starter-hugo-debug-site](https://github.com/zwbetz-gh/starter-hugo-debug-site), only a little bit more adapteded to one's daily usage.
+This is a shameless ripof of @zwbetz-gh's [starter-hugo-debug-site](https://github.com/zwbetz-gh/starter-hugo-debug-site), only a little bit more adapted to one's daily usage.

 1. Download repo
 2. Adjust to reprouced issue